 In Mississippi, the state with the lowest rate of speeding-related fatal crashes, the most prevalent cause of fatal accidents was failing to yield to the right of way.

 North Carolina and South Carolina comparatively had the highest percentage of speeding fatalities in the Southeast region, with 19% (North Carolina) and 29% (South Carolina) of total fatal accidents caused by driving too fast.

 A moving violation ticket could cost you more than just the fine

 Across the U.S., an average of 125,000 people receive speeding tickets every day, which leads to millions of speeding citations every year.
 With each offense, the chance of additional penalties increases in an effort by law enforcement to minimize this dangerous driving behavior.

-A speeding infraction will also impact auto insurance rates for an average of three years, and potentially longer if the driver already has a violation on their driving record.
+A speeding infraction also impacts auto insurance rates for an average of three years, and potentially longer if the driver already has a violation on their driving record.
 A single speeding ticket could increase insurance premiums by 25% in some cases.

-What percentage of all fatal accidents were a result of speeding, by state?
+Percentage of all fatal accidents as a result of speeding, by state

 |1||District of Columbia||39.5|

 Data for the cause of fatal accidents in every state was obtained from the Fatality Analysis Reporting System (FARS), which tracks causes of fatal accidents from the most recent year available (2017).
 In order to determine the percentage of fatal accidents caused by speeding, ValuePenguin analyzed the percentage of accidents categorized as driving too fast for conditions or in excess of the posted limit compared to the number of fatal accidents reported and categorized by the NHTSA.